Harry Warner: Postwar era

 The studio prospered post-war time, and by 1946, company payroll had reached $600,000 a week for studio employees, and the studio's net profit would reach $19,424,650.00 by the end of the year as well.
-During this time, Warner hired his son-in-law, Milton Sperling, to head an independent film production company for the studio.
+During that time, Warner hired his son-in-law, Milton Sperling, to head an independent film production company for the studio.
 In 1947, Harry also tried to move Warner Bros. headquarters from the longtime New York building to the Burbank area, but was unsuccessful.
 By the end of 1947, the studio had a record net profit of $22,000,000.00, although the following year, the studio profits would decrease by 50%.

-During this time, the studio was a party to the United States v.
+During that time, the studio was a party to the United States v.
 Paramount Pictures, Inc. antitrust case.
-This action, brought by the Justice Department and the Federal Trade Commission, claimed that the five integrated studio-theater chain combinations restrained competition.
+The suit, brought by the Justice Department and the Federal Trade Commission, claimed that the five integrated studio-theater chain combinations restrained competition.
 The Supreme Court heard the case in 1948, and ruled for the government.
 As a result, Warner and four other major studios were forced to separate production from exhibition.
 In early 1953, the brothers finally fulfilled their end of the bargain and sold their theater chain to Fabian Enterprises.
-In 1948, Bette Davis, now fed up with Jack Warner, would serve as a big problem for Harry after she, and a number of her colleagues, departed from the studio after completing the film Beyond the Forest.
+In 1948, Bette Davis, now fed up with Jack Warner, was a big problem for Harry after she and a number of her colleagues, departed from the studio after finishing the film Beyond the Forest.
 By 1949, the studio's net profit had fallen to $10,000,000.00, and the studio would soon suffer more losses with the rise of television.

 In 1949, Warner, seeing the threat of television grow, decided to shift his focus towards television production.
 However, the Federal Communications Commission would not allow Warner to do so.
 After an unsuccessful attempt to convince other movie studio bosses to switch their focus to television, he abandoned his television efforts.
 As the threat of television grew in the early 1950s, Warner's younger brother, Jack, decided to try a new approach to help regain profits for the studio.
 In the wake of United Artists' successful 3-D film Bwana Devil, Jack decided to expand into 3-D films with the studio's film House of Wax (1953).
 While the film proved successful for the studio, 3-D films soon lost their appeal among moviegoers.
 After the downfall of 3-D films, Warner decided to use CinemaScope in future Warner Bros. films.
 One of the studio's first CinemaScope films, The High and Mighty, brought the studio some profit.